niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 1. The data structures discussed so far in this chapter have all been answers to the limitations of disks.
    * Disks are durable and lower cost per GB than RAM
 3. In-memory Databases
-   * Memcached are intended for caching only, data is lost if a machine restarted
+   * Memcached are intended for caching only, data is lost if a machine restarted (Not persistent)
    * Other in-memory DBs aim for durability with battery-powered RAM) by writing a log of changes to disk, periodic snapshots to disk, replicating in-memory state to other machines
       * VoltDB, MemSQL, Oracle TimesTen
       * Redis, Couchbase: provide weak durability by writing to disk asynchronously